CrystalPhantom/Config-Vim-Settings/README.md

 # Config

-To get started with the vim config, we will analyze the vim installation itself.
+To get started with the vim config, we will analyze the vim installation itself

 # Installation

+sudo apt-get install vim